 30 Days to Family®

-30 Days to Family® is a short-term intervention that aims to place children with a caregiver from their family within 30 days, ensure these caregivers have support available, and engage as many family members as possible to help the child and caregiver.
+30 Days to Family® is a short-term intervention that aims to place children with a family member (i.e., “a relative caregiver”) within 30 days of entering foster care and help ensure the children and relative caregivers have support available.
 30 Days to Family is typically implemented by child welfare agencies, but any agency involved with child welfare can implement the program including foster care case management agencies and non-profits.
-Typically, a child’s case manager contacts a 30 Days to Family Supervisor to confirm an opening in the program and the Supervisor then assigns that case to one of their 30 Days to Family Specialists.
-The Specialist then implements (1) an intensive family search and engagement process and (2) family support interventions.
+30 Days to Family Specialists strive to (1) identify family members from all sides of the child’s family and then (2) partner with family members to create a support plan that relies heavily on the child’s natural connections.

-After the child is placed with the caregiver, Specialists provide family support interventions designed to assess the needs of the child and family, help the caregiver identify family supports available to them, and connect caregivers to community resources.
-Specialists create a detailed “Roadmap to Family” plan for each caregiver that details the support system for the child and caregiver and review the plan with the caregiver at the time the placement is made.
-The “Roadmap to Family” plan typically includes both community resources for the child’s needs (e.g., food assistance programs, mental health services) and family members who can provide support through transportation, childcare, financial assistance, or emotional support.
+After the child is placed with the relative caregiver, the Specialist creates a detailed “Roadmap to Family” document that outlines the support system and is thoroughly reviewed with the relative caregiver at the time the placement is made.
+The “Roadmap to Family” includes both community resources for the child’s needs (e.g., food assistance programs, mental health services) and details of the family members who can provide support through transportation, childcare, financial assistance, emotional support, and other types of involvement.
+Further, the Specialist aims to identify as many backup family placement options as possible, with the goal of ensuring that the child remains in the care of relatives.

 Sources